RedHatInsights/rhsm-subscriptions/README.md

 Some of these environment variables are our own (e.g. `SPLUNK_HEC_URL`) and are piped into the `quarkus.log.handler.splunk` namespace which is what ultimately controls the Splunk HEC configuration.
-By default SSL/TLS certificate validation is disable in the `dev` profile for the `swatch-producer-aws`, `swatch-producer-azure`, and `swatch-contracts` projects.
+By default SSL/TLS certificate validation is disabled in the `dev` profile for the `swatch-producer-aws`, `swatch-producer-azure`, and `swatch-contracts` projects.
 If you are seeing SSL/TLS error (generally something like `unable to find valid certification path to requested target`), then setting `QUARKUS_LOG_HANDLER_SPLUNK_DISABLE_CERTIFICATE_VALIDATION=true`